-Respondents to the poll, which explored energy issues with 400 Massachusetts residents living within Route 128, said that state government should place high priority on air pollution, climate change and renewable energy:
+Respondents to the poll, which explored energy issues with 400 Massachusetts residents living within Route 128, said that the state government should place a high priority on air pollution, climate change and renewable energy:

 - 64% said reducing air pollution should be a high priority